symfony/symfony-docs/components/templating.rst

     <!-- views/hello.php -->
     Hello, <?php echo $firstname ?>!

-Template inheritence with slots
+Template Inheritance with Slots
 -------------------------------

-The template inheritence is designed to share layouts with many templates.
+The template inheritance is designed to share layouts with many templates.

 .. code-block::php